DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

-As discussed earlier our goal is to provide side-channel protection without involvement of the developer, e.g., source code annotations.
-Randomization of data without support by a program's developer is a challenging task due to the semantic gap that is inherent to unsafe languages like C and C++.
-Currently C and C++ are the only programming languages officially supported in the software development kit (SDK) Intel provides for the development of SGX enclaves.
+\paragraph{Semantic gap.} Providing side-channel protection through data randomization without developer assistance (e.g., code annotations) is a challenging task due to the semantic gap that is inherent to unsafe languages like C and C++.
+Currently C and C++ are the only programming languages officially supported in the software development kit (SDK) that Intel provides for the development of SGX enclaves.